There are no faculty positions available at this time.

 Candidates for the BME Distinguished Fellows program will come from a broad range of disciplines ranging from engineering, physics, and mathematics to the life sciences and computational biology.
-Candidates should complete their PhD degrees no more than one year prior to their anticipated start date.
+Candidates should complete their PhD degrees preferably no more than one year prior to their anticipated start date, and preferably not be at JHU at present.
 Women and candidates from backgrounds that are typically under-represented in sciences and engineering are strongly encouraged to apply.

 Successful candidates will build on their previous expertise in unique and interesting ways, bridge existing research groups within the BME department, or open up new areas of research.
 BME Distinguished Fellows are encouraged to identify primary and secondary mentors with whom they are interested in working to facilitate collaborations and interdisciplinary research projects.

 The BME Distinguished Fellows program is as a pathway to independent research.
 Mechanisms to support the growth of BME Distinguished Fellows include, but are not limited to, the following:

 - Fellows will be provided space and resources by their primary mentor(s), as well as the financial resources and support needed to promote their development as independent researchers.